 There’s a new tour planned for Autumn ahead of what will be her first studio album since Nomad in 2017 – a release which was born out of late night sessions of spontaneity, experimentation and ‘downtime’ while recording her previous release, The Sea (2014).
 Most recently however, came The Tape – an award-nominated feature film which Martha wrote and directed as well as playing the role of a folk singer who is disillusioned with the music industry, living out of her campervan.

 Having been surrounded by music and musical luminaries most of her life – father Steve Tilston and renowned folk singer Maggie Boyle (step-mother), regularly entertained their friends Bert Jansch, John Renbourn and John Martin .. all have gathered and sung in the family kitchen – Martha’s own musical journey has seen her perform Glastonbury’s Acoustic Stage whilst sharing others with artists including Kate Tempest, Damien Rice and Zero 7 (she was also a featured vocalist on ‘Yeah Ghost’) as well as earning a BBC Radio 2 Folk Awards Best Newcomer nomination, all of which has rewarded her with a wide global audience that continues to grow.

-Artist’s website: http://www.marthatilston.co.uk/
+Artist’s website: marthatilston.co.uk

-‘Nomad Blood’ – the single:
+‘Nomad Blood’ – official video: